-If you feel that you are being subjected to harassment or bullying in any form by a member of staff, student or third party (not an employee or student of University of Suffolk, ie visitor, supplier), do not feel that it is your fault or that you have to tolerate the behaviour.
-The Institution's primary concern is that the harassment or bullying should stop and that there is support and assistance when needed.
+If you feel that you are being subjected to harassment or bullying in any form by a member of staff, student or third party (not an employee or student at University of Suffolk, i.e. visitor, supplier), do not feel that it is your fault or that you have to tolerate the behaviour.
+The Institution's primary concern is that the harassment or bullying must stop and that there is support and assistance when needed.